-Meteor showers are measured by the Zenith Hourly Rate (ZHR), the number one might see without clouds or light pollution if the point of origin was directly overhead.
-The best meteor showers have ZNRs of 100 and most are in single figures.
-Very occasionally, however, events occur where the ZNR gets into the thousands, earning the name meteor storm.
+Meteor showers are measured by the Zenith Hourly Rate (ZHR), the number of shooting stars one might see without clouds or light pollution if the point of origin was directly overhead.
+The best meteor showers have ZNRs of 100 but most are in single figures.
+Very occasionally, however, events occur where the ZNR gets into the thousands, earning the name "meteor storm".

 Meteors occur when bits of dust or gravel hit the Earth's atmosphere, burning up in the process.
 Depending on their size and speed this can produce anything from a barely visible flash to a fireball like the one that shook three states last month.

 When comets or asteroids break up, bits of rock are left scattered across a patch of the Solar System.
 When the Earth plows through, meteor showers or storms result, depending on the density of debris.

 After a comet's dissolution, these patches start small and concentrated.
 One year the Earth may pass through a rich area and get an abundance of meteors, the next it may miss almost everything.
 As time goes on patches spread out under the influence of planet's gravity, the solar wind, and varying dispersal speeds.
 This produces reliable annual showers that can go on for days, but never achieve the peaks they can in the immediate aftermath of a comet's demise.

 The Tau Herculids (named after a star in the direction from which they initially appeared to come) are among the youngest meteor showers, left behind as Comet 73P/Schwassmann–Wachmann 3 broke up in 1995.
 Most years they are so sparse that lists of showers ignore them, but there's a much denser patch and some astronomers believe the Earth is heading right for it this month.